centrofermi/wsc/README.md

 and pressure measurements by means of a BME280 sensor connected to an Arduino Mega 2560.

-It contains both Arduino sketch and GUI-based Windows application for the reading out data and putting into a text file on disk.
+It contains both Arduino sketch and GUI-based application for reading out data and putting into a text file on disk.

+The code can be built and run on both Windows and Linux.

 # Developer's notes
-## Build environment
-To build the code you will need a set of developer tools as well as a suited operating system:
+To build the code you will need a set of developer tools as well as a suited operating system.
+The code builds and runs on both Microsoft Windows and Linux operating systems.

+## MS Windows build environment
 - a recent version of Microsoft Windows 64-bit
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 - [CMake](https://cmake.org/)